+preliminary calculation of the ship's escort characteristics.
-- 2.3.1.1 Prior to the full scale trials the plan of the trials, the approved Stability Booklet, as well as preliminary calculations of the ship's escort characteristics and the tug's stability during escort service shall be submitted to surveyor to the Register. - 2.3.1.2 The plan of full scale trials shall stipulate determination of the tug's maximum transverse steering force at the speed of the assisted ship of 8 and/or 10 knots, the maximum angle of static heel at the specified modes, as well as the tug's manoeuvring time (refer to Fig. 2.1.2). - 2.3.1.3 The plan shall include a list of measuring instruments, description of mandatory manoeuvres, a towing arrangement scheme for expected escort modes, design loads of strong points of the tug, as well as data of the safe working load of the strong points of the assisted ship.

-2.3.2 Procedure of trials.

-- 2.3.2.1 Full scale trials shall be carried out on: - .1 the first ship out of the series of ships, then every fifth ship of the series (i.e. sixth, eleventh, etc.) provided their propulsion plant is identical; - .2 every ship of non-series construction. - 2.3.2.2 The trials shall be carried out in favourable weather (recommended limitation of wind force is 10 m/s, sea state 2), with the operating load of the tug equal to 50 10 % of provisions.
-Current velocity in the area of the trials (if any) shall be measured both upstream and down stream. - 2.3.2.3 Displacement or power of the assisted ship shall be sufficient to maintain the heading and speed with the help of the autopilot during the necessary tug manoeuvring. - 2.3.2.4 The following data shall be recorded continuously in real time mode during trials for later analysis: - .1 position of the assisted ship in relation to the escort tug; - .2 towing line tension; - .3 escort test speed; - .4 angle of the tug heel during escort service; - .5 length and angle of the towing line from the centerline of the assisted ship; - .6 manoeuvring time from maintained oblique position of the tug on one side of the assisted ship to mirror position on the other side at the maximum tension value of towing line and the maximum towing line angle from the centerline of the assisted ship (but not more than 60°); - .7 angle of heel due to sudden loss of thrust.
+- 2.3.2.2 The plan of full scale trials shall stipulate determination of escort characteristics at the speed of the assisted ship of 8 and/or 10 knots (refer to Fig. 2.1.2). - 2.3.2.3 The plan shall include a list of measuring instruments, description of mandatory manoeuvres, a towing arrangement scheme for escort service, design and safe working loads of strong points of the tug and assisted ship. - 2.3.3 Procedure of trials. - 2.3.3.1 Full scale trials shall be carried out on: - .1 the first ship out of the series of ships, then every fifth ship of the series (i.e. sixth, eleventh, etc.) provided their propulsion plant is identical; - .2 every ship of non-series construction. - 2.3.3.2 The trials shall be carried out in weather conditions that deliver reliable results (recommended limitation of wind force is 10 m/s, sea state 2), with the load of the tug equal to 50 10% of provisions.
+Velocity of current in the area of the trials, if any, shall be measured both upstream and down stream. - 2.3.3.3 The assisted ship shall maintain the heading and speed during the necessary tug manoeuvring. - 2.3.3.4 The following data shall be recorded continuously in real time mode during trials: - .1 position of the assisted ship in relation to the escort tug; - .2 towing line tension; - .3 escort test speed; - .4 angle of the tug heel during escort service: - .5 angle of the towing line from the centerline of the assisted ship; - .6 manoeuvring time from maintained oblique position of the tug on one side of the assisted ship to mirror position on the other side at the maximum tension of towing line and the maximum towing line angle from the centerline of the assisted ship (but not more than 60°); - .7 angle of heel due to sudden loss of thrust.